-If you are responsible for the leadership and operations of a non-profit, you must have a clear plan!
+If you are responsible for the leadership and operations of a nonprofit, you must have a clear non-profit plan!
 Then you must communicate it, execute it, and deliver the results.
 That is your responsibility and your promise!

-The hungry, poor, needy, homeless, sick, elderly, immobile, blind, among many others, are counting on you and your organization to deliver the services you promise!
+This is because the hungry, poor, needy, homeless, sick, elderly, immobile, blind, among many others, are counting on you and your organization to deliver the services you promise!

 For those of us who are concerned about the air we breathe, the water we drink, the damage being done to the oceans, lakes, rivers, rain forest and countless other environmental tragedies… we are counting on you and your organization to deliver on your promises.